sidegence/TimeSeriesQueryLanguage/README.md

     }
     public async Task<decimal> Eval(string fn)
     {
-        var tsqlp = new TimeSeriesQueryLanguageParser().Set(fn)?.Parse();
+        // set the language engine and parse the formula var tsqlp = new TimeSeriesQueryLanguageParser().Set(fn)?.Parse();

+        // execute the engine's Eval entry point function
-        return tsqlp == null ?
+        // as the argument is this class, the engine will call back on your Eval implementation below. return tsqlp == null ?
 0.0m : await tsqlp.Eval(this);
     }